 We send out a weekly newsletter most weeks with some basic ride plans to help riders pre-select their rides (so we can get on the trails more quickly).
 Sign up for the newsletter here: http://eepurl.com/gnwPoL.
 You can unsubscribe anytime.

-The 2021 season will begin from June 2nd and will run every Wednesday evening through to September 1st.
+The 2022 season will begin in the spring and will run every Wednesday evening through to Summer.
 Be ready to roll out at 6:00 PM.
 If we miss a newsletter once or twice, not to worry – there will still be a ride!

 Adult women of all ages and MTB skill levels.